TeamEver/everblock/README.md

 -### Basic shortcodes
 - `[product 1]`: Display product with ID 1.
 Supports `carousel=true`.
 - `[product 1,2,3]`: Display products with IDs 1, 2, and 3.
 Supports `carousel=true`.
+- `[product_image 1 1]`: Displays the first image of the product with ID 1.
+By default, the first image is displayed if nothing is specified after the image ID.
 - `[entity_lastname]`: Display customer's last name.
 - `[entity_firstname]`: Display customer's first name.
 - `[entity_gender]`: Display customer's gender.